qmk/qmk_firmware/keyboards/dztech/dz65rgb/keymaps/yuannan/README.md

 	libinput debug-events --device  /dev/input/by-id/usb-DZTECH_DZ65RGBV3-if02-event-mouse --verbose

 If you experience "DEBOUNCE" events then it's a driver issues and should be able to disabled with the above method.
-If you have any other issues feel free to make bug report or pull request.
+If you have any other issues feel free to make bug report or pull request to libinput.
+I doubt it's an issue with QMK or my code.